 I want to make sure Abigail is ready for the demanding writing assignments she will face next year, so for the writing portion of her English credit, Abigail will be using The Power in Your Hands: Writing Nonfiction in High School by Sharon Watson.
 The lessons are designed to help her feel comfortable writing multiple forms of nonfiction, including persuasion, exposition, description, and narration.
 This is our first time using this program, but we were both impressed that throughout the course she will learn brainstorming tips, how to organize her thoughts, how and when to cite sources, proofreading skills, and more.

-Abigail will also continue writing articles for various coin related publications and plans to build a couple of seminars and classes that she can deliver to audiences throughout the year.
+Abigail will also continue writing articles for various coin-related publications and plans to build a couple of seminars and classes that she can deliver to audiences throughout the year.

 All of this will make an exciting English credit for 10th grade!

 Math is by far Abigail’s Achilles heel.
-Over the years, she has struggled with various concepts, and that has lead to her believe that she’s just not good at math.
-While this blanket statement isn’t true, it has made it difficult to get her through the math she needs not only to graduate, but also to pass the PERT test.
+Over the years, she has struggled with various concepts, and that has lead to her belief that she’s just not good at math.
+While this blanket statement isn’t true, it has made it difficult to get her through the math she needs not only to graduate but also to pass the PERT test.
 So this year, our main focus for math is to get her caught up and ready to take the standardized test.

 We started using Learn Math Fast last year and since Abigail seems to like it, we’re going to keep using it.
 The concepts are carefully laid out and explained in a way that’s easy for her to understand.
 She will be working hard to finish Volume 5 as quickly as possible.